Berkeley Program on Housing and the Urban Policy

 W04-006

-Caring Capitalism: How Housing Advocates Joined Government and the Private Sector to Create New Low-Income Housing Policy, 1968-1993.
+Community Capitalism: How Housing Advocates, the Private Sector, and Government Forged New Low-Income Housing Policy, 1968-1996.

 W04-005